EugOT/CN-pr-HCP/meeting_notes.md

 ### Group Meeting on 03.11.:
 #### Participants:
-Lisa, Elena, Harkeerat, Lukas, Sebastian, Yujin
+Lisa, Elena, Harkeerat, Lukas, Sebastian, Yujin, Elena

 #### Notes:
 - trying to understand the task, data and code